stevenxngo/bronify-api/README.md

 uvicorn app.main:app --reload
 ```

+## Usage and Authentication

+All endpoints require a bearer token for access which must be added to the `Authorization` header of your requests.
+The token can be customized by setting the `BRONIFY_TOKEN` environment variable.

 ## Adknowledgements

 - **LeBron James** for being a glorious king and inspiring this project with his greatness.